alvinzane/py-mysql-binlogserver/README.md

 py-mysql-binlogserver
 =====================
+Katarina, I'am waiting for U here, U can search me by my id in wechat. :D zengywei#163.com

 This package is a pure-Python MySQL BinlogServer which implemented mysql semi sync replication protocol, and it also supported a MySQL master protocol so that you can change master to the server when failover.